luapower/website/www/md/faq.md

 at the moment.
 That being said, some Lua+ffi modules might work with luaffi already, but you would have to check that out yourself.

-## The files are all mixed up.
-How do I see which files come from which package?
+## How do I see which files belong to which package?

 	mgit <package> ls-files